dhis2-sre/im-doc/api/README.md

 Edit `./deploy-batch.yaml`.

-* Configure a `prefix` in the preferences section and adjust any other preferences.
+* Configure a "prefix" (`IM_PREFIX_MULTI`) in the preferences section and adjust any other preferences.
 * Add or adjust the defined sets.

 The instances in a selected set will be deployed as a batch.
-The `prefix` will be added in front of each instance name (so that the same set can be deployed with different prefixes).
+The prefix will be added in front of each instance name (so that the same set can be deployed with different prefixes).

 Run the following to select the set (at a prompt) and deploy the instances: